Frequently Asked Questions

 What is Sarah’s qualifications and professional registrations?

 Sarah has a Bachelor of Social Work/Arts and a Master of Child Play Therapy.
-She is a member of the Australian Association of Social Workers (AASW) and a Registered Play Therapist with the Australasia Pacific Play Therapy Association (APPTA).
-Sarah is also an accredited Victim Services Counsellor.
-Sarah is in the process of becoming registered as an EMDR Therapist and is engaged in supervision and consultation to meet required registration hours.
+She is an Accredited Mental health Social Worker with the Association of Social Workers (AASW) and a Registered Play Therapist with the Australasia Pacific Play Therapy Association (APPTA).
+Sarah has full membership with EMDR Association of Australia (EMDRAA) and is also an accredited NSW Victim Services Counsellor.
 Sarah accesses ongoing professional supervision, training and maintains professional registration and standards in Social Work, Play Therapy and EMDR.
 Sarah holds all current Working with Child and Police Checks and serves as a mandatory reporter.

 Professional Membership: